ottowayi/pycomm3/docs/generic_messaging_examples.rst

 Accessing Drive Parameters
 ==========================

 While a drive may not be a PLC, we can use generic messaging to read parameters from it.
-In order to do so we need to disable some of the PLC-only options in the LogixDriver.
-The target drive is a PowerFlex 525 and using this `Rockwell KB Article`_ we can get the appropriate parameters to read/write parameters from the drive.
+The target drive is a PowerFlex 525 and using this
+`Rockwell KB Article`_ we can get the appropriate parameters to read/write parameters from the drive.